San Jalisco – an oldie and a goodie!

 However, instead of getting the typical red or green sauce, he let the server talk him into the mole.
 Now, the mole here is delicious in its own right, but it was a bit of an odd pairing, to us, with the carne asada.
 It was sweet, chocolatey and clove-forward, and it overwhelmed all the other flavors in the burrito.
 It wasn’t bad, just not what he expected.

-San Jalisco has been around forever (in one incarnation or another), and it seems that as long as this family keeps going, they will remain around forever.
-To help ensure that, in this day when old stand-bys get booted by greedy landlords, the Padilla-Reyes family bought the building the restaurant is housed in.
+San Jalisco has been around forever (in one incarnation or another), and it seems that as long as this family keeps going, they will remain here forever.
+To help ensure that, in this day when institutions routinely get booted by greedy landlords, the Padilla-Reyes family bought the building the restaurant is housed in.
 From an old photograph over the counter area, Mamá Anita y Papá Vicente beam down upon you as if to say, “We’re not going anywhere.”

 Read more Mission Local Restaurant Reviews here.